DMKosiorek/FizzBuzz/README.md

 # FizzBuzz
 The classic FizzBuzz, now with CSS!
+Simply open the html file and enjoy.